sliceofcake/FunimationAssist/README.md

 Some Funimation anime series seem to have color issues.
 Videos may appear too dark/color-similar, or too bright and washed out.
 Use this tool to perform enough corrections to make such series more watchable.

 Why this works
 Recently [end of 2016, beginning of 2017], Funimation decided to redo their website and, for whatever reason, decided to use an HTML5 video player instead of their traditional Flash video player.
-This allows for customer scripting - abilities that were previous made difficult because the video was sitting behind Flash.
+This allows for customer scripting - abilities that were previously made difficult because the video was sitting behind Flash.

 Everything that could go wrong, within reason
 • Funimation could change the way they set up their video element, breaking this script